davidhaymond/ProvisioningTools/README.md

 The build pipeline is powered by psake.
 By default, `build.ps1` will execute the Build task.
-Several other tasks are available and can be specified with the `-TaskName` parameter:
+Several other tasks are available and can be specified with the `-Task` parameter:

  - **Analyze**: Check the code for common problems.
  - **Test**:    Run the test suite and code coverage report.